7 reasons why survivors gravitate toward addiction

 So become very attractive.
 Addiction to any behavior, emotion, and substance as well as another thought is so enticing for survivors because they find helps to subdue negative thoughts.

-Addiction cravings can also cause a relapse due the surfacing of negative beliefs present in the addict's subconscious mind, resulting is an increased negative thinking and ruminating thoughts.
+Addiction cravings can also cause a relapse due to the surfacing of negative beliefs present in the addict's subconscious mind, resulting is an increased negative thinking and ruminating thoughts.

 If a survivor has both an addiction and PTSD, and are not treated together, a resurgence of PTSD symptoms will send a survivor into an addiction relapse.
-He or she relapses in addiction there is a strong possibility that the addiction could trigger a surfacing of more PTSD symptoms Therefore one resurgence or relapse in post addiction or post trauma symptoms will counter recovery in the other causing a relapse in one or both creating an ongoing cycle.
+He or she has a relapse in their addictions there is a strong possibility that the addiction could trigger a surfacing of more intense PTSD symptoms.
+Therefore one resurgence of symptoms or a triggered relapse will counter recovery in the other causing a relapse in one or both creating an ongoing cycle.

 Traumatic memories and flashbacks are one of the main and worse symptoms of PTSD.
 Survivors who are re-experiencing traumatic memories or flashbacks will attempt to control, deny, fight or suppress traumatic memories or flashbacks through becoming addicting to a behavior, emotion, pattern, thought or substance.